turingschool/curriculum/source/projects/blogger.markdown

 Missing template articles/index, application/index with {:locale=>[:en], :formats=>[:html], :handlers=>[:erb, :builder, :raw, :ruby, :jbuilder, :coffee]}.
 Searched in: * "/Users/you/projects/blogger/app/views"
 ```

-The error message is pretty helpful here.
-It tells us that the app is looking for a (view) template in `app/views/articles/` but it can't find one named `index.erb`.
-Rails has *assumed* that our `index` action in the controller should have a corresponding `index.erb` view template in the views folder.
+The error message is pretty helpful.
+It tells us that the app is looking for a (view) template in `app/views/articles/` but it can't find one named `index`.
+Rails has *assumed* that our `index` action in the controller should have a corresponding `index` view template in the views folder.

 We didn't have to put any code in the controller to tell it what view we wanted, Rails just figures it out.

+If you look closely at the error message, you'll see that it's not looking for any old `index` file, it's looking for an HTML index file (`format`), and it's expecting it to use a handler in the following list:

+* `:erb`
+* `:builder`
+* `:raw`
+* `:ruby`
+* `:jbuilder`
+* `:coffee`

+We could fix this error message by creating an empty file in `app/views/articles/` named any of the following:

+* `index.html.erb`
+* `index.html.builder`
+* `index.html.raw`
+* `index.html.ruby`
+* `index.html.jbuilder`
+* `index.html.coffee`

+We'll use `erb`.

 In your editor, find the folder `app/views/articles` and, in that folder, create a file named `index.html.erb`.

-#### Naming Templates

-Why did we choose `index.html.erb` instead of the `index.erb` that the error message said it was looking for?
-Putting the HTML in the name makes it clear that this view is for generating HTML.
-In later versions of our blog we might create an RSS feed which would just mean creating an XML view template like `index.xml.erb`.
-Rails is smart enough to pick the right one based on the browser's request, so when we just ask for `http://localhost:3000/articles/` it will find the `index.html.erb` and render that file.

 #### Index Template Content

 Now you're looking at a blank file.
-Enter in this view template code which is a mix of HTML and what are called ERB tags:
+Enter in this view template code:

 ```erb
 <h1>All Articles</h1>